The OEM is a tough race, probably the toughest marathon in the world.

-There are only 90 places for international runners.
-Selection will be made on a first-come-first-served basis, subject to you having the necessary experience (see below).
+There are only 50 places for international runners in 2019.
+Selection will be made on a first-come-first-served basis, subject to you having the necessary experience.

-It's lovely to be able to share the whole experience with your partner, even if they're not going to run the marathon.
-So we have places available for non-runners who would be willing to be a marshal on race day.
-If you want to come on the trek and not run the race, you do need to be fit and healthy but not to the same extent as those taking part in the marathon.
+It's lovely to be able to share the whole experience with your partner, even if they're not going to run the marathon, so we have places available for non-runners who would be willing to be a marshal on race day.
+If you want to come on the trek you still need to be fit and healthy, although not to the same extent as those taking part in the marathon.

 What sort of background do I need to run the OEM?